Benunc/scripturememory/README.md

 ### Build and Deploy
 1. Build the app: `npm run build`
-2. The GitHub Actions workflow will automatically deploy to GitHub Pages
+2. Deploy to Cloudflare: `npm run deploy`
-3. Custom domain configuration is handled in the GitHub repository settings
+3. Custom domain configuration is handled in the Cloudflare dashboard

 ## Project Structure
 - `/src`: Source code